paul-ollis/vim-vpe/docs/api/api.vpe.rst

                     args
                         Any additional arguments passed to the callback by Vim.

-        .. py:method:: vpe.Callback.on_del(ref)
+        .. py:method:: on_del(ref)

             "Handle deletion of weak reference to method's instance.

     **Class methods**

-        .. py:classmethod:: vpe.Callback.do_invoke()
+        .. py:classmethod:: invoke() -> Any

-            Find the Callback instance bing invoked and invoke its function.
+            Invoke a particular callback function instance.

+            This is invoked from the 'Vim World' by VPE_Call.
+The global Vim dictionary variable _vpe_args_ will have been set up to contain 'uid' and 'args' entries.
+The 'uid' is used to find the actual `Callback` instance and the 'args' is a sequence of Vim values, which are passed to the callback as positional arguments.

             The details are store in the Vim global variable ``_vpe_args_``, which is a dictionary containing: